(Post 2 in a series)

 I recall having a conversation with my business partner, Dan Lewis, and saying “I feel like I’m living in the land of Mondays.”
 He asked me what I meant and I said, “I spend so much of my time telling so many people so many of the same things, I don’t feel like I’m making any progress.
 I feel stuck.”

 He chuckled and said, “Then tell them something different.”
 I said, “Right, good talk” then walked back to my office.

 Inadvertently Dan had got me thinking about doing things differently, WAY differently.
 I began to keep track of my daily activities on my clipboard and kept tally marks for the categories of things that employees brought to me.
 I also looked at the items on my weekly schedule that were there every week.
 After only two weeks of looking at where my time was spent, I saw clearly that I only had a couple of hours each day that was not either repeating weekly activities (meetings, training, check-ins, etc.) or they were people coming to me to sign-off on certain things such as customer service refunds, how to resolve x or y, etc. Things I had done a hundred times.
 They knew to bring those things to me because they had brought them to me a hundred times.

 But if I had built this system inadvertently, I could build a better one intentionally.

-I began to dig out some of my leadership books that I had read for different reasons in the past to see what they had on developing systems of getting things done by others instead of doing everything myself?
+I began to dig out some of the leadership books that I had read for different reasons in the past to see what they had on developing systems of getting things done by others instead of doing everything myself?
 I will share some of those resources at the end of this series, but the magic word here is “Delegation”.

 Isn’t delegation just telling other people what to do?